sylvinite/pipeline-provision/README.md

 Log files of software installed by Ansible ends up under `/lupus/ngi/irma3/log/ansible.log`, and for the sync under `/lupus/ngi/irma3/log/rsync.log`.

+A manual step is required for generating the GATK indices.
+After everything has been deployed on the cluster the script `/lupus/ngi/sw/piper/gen_GATK_ref.sh` has to be run.

 ## Bootstrapping the playbook environment

 This repo should be checked out to e.g. `/lupus/ngi/irma3/deploy`.
 Then the file `bootstrap/bashrc` should be copied to `/lupus/ngi/irma3/bashrc` and sourced every time a user wants to work.